IGJoshua/coffi/README.md

 Each of these types maps to their C counterpart.
-Values of any of these primitive types except for `pointer` will be cast with their corresponding Clojure function (with `long-long` mapping to the `long` function) when they are passed as arguments to native functions.
+Values of any of these primitive types except for `pointer` will be cast with their corresponding Clojure function when they are passed as arguments to native functions.
 Additionally, the `c-string` type is defined, although it is not primitive.

 ### Composite Types
 In addition, some composite types are also defined in coffi, including struct and union types (unions will be discussed with serialization and deserialization).
-For an example c struct and function:
+For an example C struct and function:

 ```c
 typedef struct point {